 If you desire to reduce the number of regulations then registering your NGO under society registration Act 1862 is the idol option for you.
 The NGO registration under this Act can be obtained at the district level or the state level.
-For registering the NGO under this act it is mandatory for the proposed NGO to have minimum 7 members who will act as president, vice president, financial officer, director, and members.
+For registering the NGO under this act it is mandatory for the proposed NGO to have a minimum of 7 members who will act as president, vice president, financial officer, director, and members.

-As the registration of society can be done at state or district level the procedure of its registration may vary from state to state.
+As the registration of society can be done at the state or district level the procedure of its registration may vary from state to state.
 However one of the basic requirements of registration of NGO under this act includes the filing of the memorandum of association, the applicability of rules and regulation, consent of every member with identity proof and an affidavit from the president is required.

 Indian Companies Act 2013

-Under Companies Act 2013 multiple types of organizations are registered including the private limited company, One Person Company, public company and limited liability partnership etc. NGO can be registered under Companies Act 2013 as the section 8 company with the objective of promoting commerce, art, science, religion, charity or any other useful object’.
+Under Companies Act 2013 multiple types of organizations are registered including the private limited company, One Person Company, public company, and limited liability partnership, etc. NGO can be registered under Companies Act 2013 as the section 8 company with the objective of promoting commerce, art, science, religion, charity or any other useful object’.
 To register the company under this act minimum three members are required and a memorandum of association shall also be filed.

 To register the section 8 company first of all the name approval must be sought to form the ministry by filing the form.
 Further after the name approval INC -12 must be filed for obtaining the license of NGO.
 Then a form called Spice must be filed containing the memorandum of association of company and article of association.
 After the approval for all forms filed your NGO will be incorporated under this Act.

 Obtaining special licenses